 Will we actually get a notch-free phone, however?
 Or maybe a smaller notch?
 That remains to be seen.
 There were early rumours about a smaller notch on the iPhone 11, but those were dashed pretty quickly as momentum built around what ultimately ended up being the final design.

-A 6.7in OLED iPhone without a notch sounds positively dreamy… but we have no idea whether that will actually happen or not.
+A 6.7in OLED iPhone without a notch sounds positively dreamy… and at 120Hz?
+We can only hope that it works out.

 How much power will the Apple iPhone 12 pack?